azat-co/practicalnode/chapter12/chapter12.md

 ----------
 # Modularizing Your Code and Publishing Node.js Modules to npm

-One of the key factors that attributed to the rapid growth of the Node.js module ecosystem is its open-source nature and robust packaging systems (with registry).
-As of April 2013, JavaScript and Node.js had already surpassed any other language/platform in number of packages contributed per year ([source](http://caines.ca/blog/2013/04/13/the-node-dot-js-community-is-quietly-changing-the-face-of-open-source/)):
+Two of the key factors that attributed to the rapid growth of the Node.js module ecosystem are its open-source nature and robust packaging systems (with registry).
+As of mid 2014, JavaScript and Node.js had surpassed any other language/platform in number of packages contributed per year ([source](http://caines.ca/blog/2013/04/13/the-node-dot-js-community-is-quietly-changing-the-face-of-open-source/)):

--   Python: 1351 packages per year (29,720 packages in 22 years)
+-   *Node.js*: *6742 packages per year* (26,966 packages in 4 years)
--   Ruby: 3022 packages per year (54,385 packages in 18 years)
+-   *Python*: 1351 packages per year (29,720 packages in 22 years)
--   Node.js: *6742 packages per year* (26,966 packages in 4 years)
+-   *Ruby*: 3022 packages per year (54,385 packages in 18 years)

-This year’s (2018) numbers are even higher with npm having over 620,000 packages.
+Recent numbers are even higher with npm having over 620,000 packages.
 That's more than half a million!
-As you can see from the chart take from <http://modulecounts.com>, Node's npm surpassed other platforms' package repositories in absolute numbers.
+As you can see from the chart taken from <http://modulecounts.com> (Figure 12-1), Node's npm surpassed other platforms' package repositories in absolute numbers.
 Maven Central (Java) and Packagist (PHP) try to catch up but fail miserably. npm and Node are the top dogs.

 ![Node's npm is dominating by the number of modules since mid 2014](media/modulecounts.png)
-***Figure 12-1.** Node's npm is dominating by the number of modules since mid 2014*
+***Figure 12-1.** Node's npm is dominating by the number of modules since mid 2014.*

-Other factors that attribute to the Node.js popularity include:
+Other factors that contribute to the Node.js's popularity include:

 -   Ability to share code between front-end/browser and server-side (with projects such as [browserify](http://browserify.org/) and [ender.js](https://github.com/ender-js/Ender))
 -   Philosophy of small (in terms of lines of code and functionality) functional modules vs. large, standard/core packages (i.e., granularity)